A Belgian History Of Cinema

 Featuring a lot of film excerpts, Reynaert illustrates the artistic achievements of Belgian filmmakers but also the economic realities that shaped cinema in this small but oh so complicated country.

-Aiming to prove the diversity of a burgeoning industry,
+Aiming to prove the diversity of a burgeoning industry, he painted a broad picture and answered the question:

 Is there even such a thing as « Belgian cinema »?